 insertMany :: Ord k => (v -> v -> v) -> [(k,v)] -> Map.Map k v -> Map.Map k v

-insertMany acc vs m = undefined
+= undefined insertMany acc vs m

-Now, clearly this is a fold of some function over vs, so lets write it as such, and get ghc to check it:
+, so lets write it as such, and get ghc to check it:

 insertMany :: Ord k => (v -> v -> v) -> [(k,v)] -> Map.Map k v -> Map.Map k v

-insertMany accf vs m = foldr f1 m vs
+= foldr f1 m vs

-f1 = undefined
+= undefined f1

-All good.
-So, what is the type of f1?
-I could read the documentation for foldr, but given the above code type checks, the compiler already knows the type.
+, but given the above code type checks, the compiler already knows the type.
 Let’s have it tell us, by forcing a type error:

 insertMany :: Ord k => (v -> v -> v) -> [(k,v)] -> Map.Map k v -> Map.Map k v

-insertMany accf vs m = foldr f1 m vs
+= foldr f1 m vs

 f1 :: Int

-f1 = undefined
+= undefined f1

 results in the error: